 To inform the development of the BSIP, SCC carried out an online BSIP engagement survey received over 2,200 responses - 88% of whom were residents in the city.
 10% stating they visited the city for work/leisure.
 58% of respondents identified as female, with 40% identifying as male.
-The survey acted as a useful first step in detailing to current and potential future passengers the BSIP and EP process and the desire to understand their views on how to improve bus services in the city.
+The survey acted as a useful first step in understanding the views and needs of current and potential future passengers and helped identify how the BSIP and EP process could improve bus services in the city.